Fidelity to IP-CANS and CFT Practices

-Welcome to CDSS’s Resource Page for Fidelity to Child and Family Teams (CFT) and the Integrated Practice-Child and Adolescent Needs and Strengths (IP-CANS) tool.
-This page supports consistent implementation of high-quality CFT and IP-CANS practices across California’s system of care.
-Here, you will find policy guidance, helpful tools, and training resources to help uphold and strengthen fidelity in all aspects of CFT and IP-CANS implementation.
+Welcome to CDSS’s Resource Page for fidelity to the Integrated Practice-Child and Adolescent Needs and Strengths (IP-CANS) and Child and Family Teams (CFT) practices.
+This page supports consistent implementation of high-quality IP-CANS and CFT practices across California’s system of care.
+Here, you will find policy guidance, helpful tools, and training resources to help uphold and strengthen fidelity in all aspects of IP-CANS and CFT implementation.

 Sometimes referred to as implementation fidelity, intervention fidelity, treatment fidelity, and treatment integrity, fidelity means the extent to which a program or intervention is delivered as it was intended to be by its developers.

-When implemented with fidelity, CFTs and IP-CANS work together to guide meaningful collaboration, inform effective planning, and promote positive, sustainable outcomes for children, youth, nonminor dependents, and their families.
+When implemented with fidelity, IP-CANS and CFTs work together to guide meaningful collaboration, inform effective planning, and promote positive, sustainable outcomes for children, youth, nonminor dependents, and their families.
 Fidelity to these practices is essential to ensuring that services are youth and family-centered, strengths-based, culturally responsive, and aligned with each individual’s unique needs.

 Name